India cautious as it looks to recover American body

 The Sentinelese, who scholars believe are descendants of Africans who migrated to the area about 50,000 years ago, survive on the small, forested island by hunting, fishing and gathering wild plants.
 Almost nothing is known of their lives, except that they attack outsiders with spears or bows and arrows.

 American John Allen Chau was killed by islanders in mid-November after paying fishermen to smuggle him to the island, where outsiders are effectively forbidden by Indian law.
 The fishermen told authorities that they saw the Sentinelese bury Chau's body on the beach.
+The notes Chau left behind say he wanted to bring Christianity to the islanders.

 A boat carrying police and other officials approached North Sentinel on Friday and Saturday, watching the Sentinelese through binoculars.
 On Saturday the tribesmen were armed with spears and bows and arrows, but they did not attempt to shoot them at the authorities, Pathak said.